Activity:

 1. Activities form the lifeline of an Android application.

-2. An Activity is an application component that provides a screen with which users can interact in order to do something, such as dial the phone, take a photo, send an email, or view a map.
+2. An Activity is an application component that provides a screen with which users can interact in order to do something, such as dial the phone, take a photo, send an email, or view a map.3.
+Activity class is a pre-defined class in Android and every application which has UI must inherit it to create window.

 4. To be of use with Context.startActivity(), all activity classes must have a corresponding <activity> declaration in their package'sAndroidManifest.xml.